Show Them the Speed of Light Using a Chocolate Bar!

 First, identify the key equation we will use, the speed of light:

-c = λƒ OR Speed of light = Wavelength X Frequency
+c = λƒ OR Speed of light = Wavelength * Frequency

-Then look at the frequency of your microwave.
-Most standard microwaves have a frequency of 2.45 GHz.
-You can check the manual or the microwave itself.
+Next, look at the frequency of your microwave.
+Most standard microwaves have a frequency of 2.45 GHz, but the exact specifications will usually be listed in the manual or on the microwave itself.

 Tip: If you have a revolving plate in the microwave, take it out and make sure the chocolate bar is not spinning.
 That plate is actually meant to counter the very effects we are trying to demonstrate!